Hub Power Company: 1998–2018: Lawsuits, renegotiation of contracts, and decline

 In 2000, Hubco and its investors, including Entergy and National Power, agreed to forgive $200 million of the $274 million debt owed by the Water and Power Development Authority to Hubco.
 Hubco also reduced its tariffs and operation and maintenance contracts in 2002, reducing internal rate of return from 17 percent to 12 percent.
 These adjustments were made to manage the remaining $74 million required for loan repayments.
 Previously, Entergy had filed a lawsuit against WAPDA in the International Court of Arbitration which was withdrawn following a settlement.
 The lawsuit sought approximately $8 billion in damages over the 30-year life of the independent power project.
 The claim was filed in response to WAPDA's withdrawal from the power purchase agreement, which was based on allegations of corruption involving former Hubco's business executives.

-In 2008, Hubco acquired a 75 percent stake in Laraib Energy and initiated an 84MW run-of-river hydroelectric power project downstream on the Mangla Dam.
+In 2008, Hubco acquired a 75 percent stake in Laraib Energy and initiated an 84 MW run-of-river hydroelectric power project downstream on the Mangla Dam.
 In 2013, Laraib Energy's New Bong Hydropower Plant commenced commercial operation.

 In 2011, Xenel exited Pakistan and sold its stake of 140 million shares (12.3 per cent) at a price of Rs37 per share.
 A year later, National Power UK divested its 17.44 percent shareholding to Dawood Hercules and Allied Bank Limited at PKR 31 per share.

 In 2013, Hubco incorporated its oil-fired Narowal Power Plant as its wholly owned subsidiary.

 In 2017, Hubco delisted its GDR from the Luxembourg Stock Exchange due to low trading volumes.

 In 2018, Dawood Hercules divested its 15.7 percent shareholding to Mega Conglomerate at PKR 105.12 per share.

 2018–present: Diversification and termination of contract

-In 2019, the China Power Hub Generation Company (CPHGC) commissioned a 1.32GW coal-fired thermal power plant.
+In 2019, the China Power Hub Generation Company (CPHGC) commissioned a 1.32 GW coal-fired thermal power plant.
 The $2 billion facility is now fully operational and is owned by CPHGC, a joint venture between Hubco and China Power International.
 Hubco holds a 74 percent stake in the venture, while China Power International owns the remaining 26 percent.

 In 2022, Prime International, a joint venture of Hubco, acquired the Italian energy multinational Eni's E&P subsidiary Eni Pakistan.

 In October 2024, Hubco prematurely terminated its energy purchase agreement for the power station based in Hub with the government of Pakistan amid concerns about coercion and threats of corruption cases against IPP owners if they sought international arbitration.